tamu-edu-students/HyperTools/README.md

 ## Usage
 There are a couple of example files that were created to display some of the capabilities of this package.
 In order to build the files to run, a build directory can be created.
 Below are the commands to create a build directory and the example files.
+There are two variables in the CMakeLists.txt file that need to be set if CUDA and Cuvis are to be used.
+They are "use_CUDA" and "use_cuvis".
+Set the variable to true to include those capabilites or false to not include the relate capabilities.

 `mkdir build`